danctorres/nilm_industry/README.md

 My dissertation titled "Low-Frequency Unsupervised Non-Intrusive Load Monitoring for Industrial Loads" focuses on developing a novel NILM algorithm to assist the industrial sector in the reduction of its energy demand.
 The algorithm performs source separation and could be used by any factory with a [SCADA system](https://en.wikipedia.org/wiki/SCADA), since it does not require data about the individual equipment consumption.

 The proposed algorithm, uses the aggregate data and the ON/OFF equipment information from the SCADA system as training data to model each equipment by a polynomial function, the training is offline.
-The functions are estimated with numerical and metaheuristic optimization algorithms and the results depend upon the amount and quality of the training data.
+The functions are estimated with numerical and metaheuristic optimization algorithms.
 In the online part of the algorithm, the functions are constantly updated as new measurements arrived by Kalman filtering.
-The algorithm can be considered has unsupervised, since it does not require individual equipment consumption data, however, can also be treated as semi-supervised, since it uses the ON/OFF equipment data.
+The algorithm was developed and validated using the IMDELD dataset, which required preprocessing.

 Directory Structure